West Bank: History

-From 1517 through 1917, the area now known as the West Bank was under Turkish rule as part of Ottoman Syria.
+From 1517 to 1917, the area now known as the West Bank was under Turkish rule, as part of Ottoman Syria.
+In the early Ottoman period, much of the northern West Bank, including the area of Jenin, and the hill country north of Nablus, formed part of the Turabay Emirate, a semi-autonomous Bedouin polity centered at Lajjun.
+The Turabay clan administered wide territories on behalf of the Ottoman sultans from the sixteenth to the seventeenth century, collecting taxes and overseeing security along key trade routes.
+Their authority reflected the empire’s reliance on local Arab elites to govern frontier districts, and the town of Lajjun became a regional administrative hub before its decline in the late seventeenth century.

+In the late Ottoman period, the rural population of Palestine, including the West Bank hill country, expanded significantly.
+Villages grew in size, new hamlets were established, and peasants extended cultivation into previously marginal lands such as forests, marshes, and stony slopes.
+This process was part of a wider demographic recovery and agrarian commercialization in the region, which saw Palestinian peasants increasing grain production and integrating more fully into regional and international markets.

 At the 1920 San Remo conference, the victorious Allies of World War I allocated the area to the British Mandate of Palestine (1920–1948).
 The San Remo Resolution, adopted on 25 April 1920, incorporated the Balfour Declaration of 1917.
 It and Article 22 of the Covenant of the League of Nations were the basic documents upon which the British Mandate of Palestine was constructed.
-The United Kingdom proclaimed Abdullah I as emir of the Emirate of Transjordan on 11 April 1921; he declared it an independent Hashemite kingdom on 25 May 1946.
+The United Kingdom proclaimed Abdullah I as emir of the Emirate of Transjordan on 11 April 1921.
+He declared it an independent Hashemite kingdom on 25 May 1946.

-Under the United Nations in 1947, it was subsequently designated as part of a proposed Arab state by the Partition Plan for Palestine.
-Resolution 181 recommended the splitting of the British Mandate into a Jewish state, an Arab state, and an internationally administered enclave of Jerusalem; a broader region of the modern-day West Bank was assigned to the Arab state.
-The resolution designated the territory described as "the hill country of Samaria and Judea" (the area now known as the "West Bank") as part of the proposed Arab state, but following the 1948 Arab–Israeli War, this area was captured by Transjordan.
+Under the United Nations in 1947, it was designated as part of a proposed Arab state by the Partition Plan for Palestine.
+UN Resolution 181 recommended the splitting of the British Mandate into a Jewish state, an Arab state, and an internationally administered enclave of Jerusalem.
+A broader region of the modern-day West Bank was assigned to the Arab state.
+The resolution designated the territory described as "the hill country of Samaria and Judea", the area now known as the "West Bank", as part of the proposed Arab state.
+Following the 1948 Arab–Israeli War, this area was captured by Transjordan.